moj-analytical-services/rpackage_training/README.md

 Exercise 4: Follow the above steps, inserting the correct directory path and package name within the create command.
 Lastly, follow Steps 2 and 3 at https://user-guidance.services.alpha.mojanalytics.xyz/github.html#r-studio, committing your changes to git and then pushing them to github.com.
 If you refresh your github.com repository page you should now see the additions there.

-# 6. Add R code
+# 6. Add R and Rmarkdown code

-Any R code to be within the package should be saved in the package R/ directory.
+Any R and R Markdown code to be within the package should be saved into it.
+The R code can be saved to the package R/ directory while the R Markdown code can be saved to the package home directory.

-Exercise 5:
+Exercise 5: Add the crimesdata_pub.Rmd to your package

 # 7. Amend the DESCRIPTION file